 There are many things to consider when choosing a college, including study abroad programs offered by your prospective universities.
 While not all students intend to study abroad in college, these programs can lead to lifelong friendships, valuable career opportunities, and amazing cultural experiences.
 On the other hand, studying in another country can be a daunting and less-than-budget-friendly option.
 If you’re considering studying abroad in college, you’ll want to make sure the cost, location, and duration of the program align with your academic and personal goals.

-Though many colleges suspended their programs for the 2020 school year, study abroad is still becoming increasingly popular among college students.
-Inside Higher Ed estimated that nearly 11% of undergraduates studied abroad in 2017–2018, compared to 8.2% the previous year—and that number grew an additional 1.6% the following year, according to NAFSA.
 There are many benefits to spending a semester or more learning in another country and culture outside of your comfort zone.
 In addition to traveling to new places, creating lifelong memories, and maybe even learning a new language, students have the opportunity to discover new interests and impress future employers.
 Study abroad programs also broaden a student’s knowledge of different cultures, expand their worldview, and allow them to gain independence.
-Though many colleges offer unique study abroad options, U.S. News & World Report ranks Elon University as the #1 study abroad program in the country, followed by New York University and Middlebury College.
-Other colleges with highly ranked study abroad programs include the University of Wisconsin–Madison and the University of Denver.
+Though many colleges offer unique study abroad options, U.S. News & World Report ranks New York University as the #1 study abroad program in the country, followed by Elon University and Middlebury College.
+Other colleges with highly ranked study abroad programs include the Syracuse University and the Michigan State University.

 Related: The Experts' Choice: Terrific Study Abroad Programs